Skip to content

 Given that framing, the relationship in the table reads cleanly: MIL’s advantage over simpler pooling scales with how peaked its trained attention is allowed to get.
 When the underlying chemistry concentrates on a few sites (adsorbate atoms on a metal surface), the attention finds them — 2.68× the uniform- baseline mass on the adsorbate, with no supervision about which atoms those were — and the aggregator beats mean-pool by a 2× factor.
 When the chemistry is uniform across the bag (bulk-ish oxide slabs predicted on a per-atom basis), attention can’t learn a useful focus (1.7×, barely above uniform; entropy 89% of uniform), and adds noise relative to averaging.

 The Sci Adv 2025 HE-catalyst OER overpotential task that §4’s bake-off targets is in the high-concentration regime by physics: specific dopant sites drive activity, Sabatier analysis already tells us qualitatively which ones, and a well-trained model should recover that focus.
-Conversely, OC22 per-atom-energy regression is the wrong testbed — it’s a distributed-signal task and the MIL framing should not be expected to beat mean-pool there.
-We just confirmed that empirically; the bake-off should pick its tasks accordingly.
+OC22 per-atom-energy regression sits at the opposite end — distributed signal, attention can’t concentrate, and the MIL-vs-mean-pool gap is correspondingly small under CV (0.02 eV).
+It still favors MIL on average, but neither aggregator is the right hill to die on; the value of running MIL there is the importance map the pool emits as a side effect, not the MAE delta.

 Controlled validation: synthetic continuum and N-scaling